 No, OCP does not review marketing applications for combination products.
 As needed, OCP assigns the lead Center (CBER, CDER or CDRH) that will have primary jurisdiction for the premarket review and regulation of a combination.
 In addition, OCP is available as a resource to industry and agency reviewers to help facilitate the review process.

 OCP and the Centers are continuing to work on recommendations for formatting of marketing applications for combination products that will help facilitate review by all appropriate agency components based on the application submission types.

-In the interim, for other submission types sponsors are encouraged to discuss this issue during pre-submission meetings with the Agency.
+For other submission types, sponsors are encouraged to discuss this issue during pre-submission meetings with the Agency.

 You can make such a request in your submission to the lead Center, and copy OCP.

 A final rule on CGMP requirements for combination products identifies what CGMP requirements apply to combination products (codified at 21 CFR 4) and options for demonstrating compliance with them.
 For additional information, please review the final rule and final guidance document on this topic that provide additional information.

 A final rule addresses postmarket safety reporting requirements (PMSR) for combination products.